Let’s look at a classic, effective method for structuring your cover letter.

 an international development project

-ability to investigate and analyse
+ability to investigate and analyze

-values and your interest in the company
+values and interest in the company

 knowledge of its business sector

 You’re not going to stop at a simple list of the values and events that you have noted.
-You’ll have to “remix” all of that, re-phrase it into your own words, and show that you have understood the needs of the company.
+You’ll have to “remix” all of that, rephrase it into your own words and show that you have understood the needs of the company.

-By making an effort to focus on the company’s needs, you are demonstrating your interest and your motivation to understand the way it functions and the issues it has in recruiting for this type of post and candidate profile.
+By making an effort to focus on the company’s needs, you are demonstrating your interest and your motivation to understand the way it functions and the issues it has in recruiting for this type of position and candidate profile.
 A recruiter may be quite sensitive to your effort to understand, proving your ability to focus accurately on how you will be useful to the company!

 In what ways are you skilled and motivated?
-Why you are the best candidate? 😁Now that you have studied the profile and carefully identified how your qualifications, experience, skills, qualities, etc., match, you can present your assets in the cover letter.
+Why are you the best candidate?
+Now that you have studied the profile and carefully identified how your qualifications, experience, skills, qualities, etc., match, you can present your assets in the cover letter.

 Be selective and choose two skills, two types of experience and two qualities and relevant details that tie in perfectly with the desired profile.
 These should provide sufficient evidence of your ability to do the job.

-In this way, the employer will be able to form a good idea of your talents and your potential.
+This way, the employer will be able to form a good idea of your talents and your potential.

-To help you consolidate your "me" section, answer these three questions:
+To help you consolidate your "me" section, answer these three questions.